w3bcooki3/osintvault/README.md

 ## 🐞 Known Issues

-We're continuously working to improve OSINTVault!
+I am continuously working to improve OSINTVault!
 Here are some known areas currently under development or review:

 1.  **Responsiveness Challenges:** Certain parts of the application may not be fully responsive across all device sizes or orientations.
 2.  **Share Link Functionality:** The generated share links may not work consistently for all features or data subsets.